-- If you have questions about the competition, tournament management, fields, etc, your coach or Sean or other managers.
+- If you have questions about the competition, tournament management, fields, etc, your coach or club staff or other managers.

-- Once you decide upon tournaments, the Tournament Coordinator for your team should complete the registration (generally online).
+- Once you decide upon tournaments, your team should complete the registration (generally online).
 This will generally require up-front payment, so the collection of deposit from each family early in the year is handy.

 - Ideally, you would like to select and register for your tournaments in the Feb or March timeframe to be sure you get entered before deadlines and before they fill up.

 - Once registered, it’s suggested to periodically check the tournament websites as the dates approach.
 The tournament directors will begin posting announcements, maps, etc in the weeks leading up to the tournament.
 Schedules are usually published about a week in advance of the tournament.